saleem-muhammad/quetsal/Quetsal/readme.txt

 Currently, the query shouldn't use any prefixes.
 Rather the complete URIs should be used in triple patterns and also there should be exactly a single space between tuples  (s, p, o) of triple patterns.
 FedBench queries are already there in the startup page.

-If you report any bug, please report at saleem.muhammd@gmail.com.
+If you find any bug, please report at saleem.muhammd@gmail.com.
 Suggestions are welcome.